 This “most” is more like 99.9%.
 One can understand why Bible footnotes, which must be concise, use terms such as “Some” and “Most” and “Other” when referring to manuscript-evidence.
 But such terminology in a commentary is a sign of either sloppy research or a desire to allow readers to see only what the commentator wants them to see.

-four + “some” = six.
-Six Greek manuscripts contain the Shorter Ending.
+four + “some” = eight.
+[Update: in 2015 there were six such MSS; as of 2022 there are eight.]
+Eight Greek manuscripts contain the Shorter Ending.
 And Wright is wrong about something here.
 All six contain at least part of the usual 12 verses.
 The manuscript that contains only the Shorter Ending after (most of) verse 8 is Codex Bobbiensis, which is (badly) written in Latin, not in Greek, and which is assigned to the early 400’s, not to the centuries listed by Wright.

 Out of 1,643 Greek manuscripts that include verses 9-20, fifteen have special notes about those verses.
 If 15 manuscripts make “a good many,” what do the other 99% make?!
 The notes in these 15 manuscripts are similar; that is, these are not 15 unrelated witnesses; they are members of groups, like twigs on a branch.